Keyboard shortcuts

 • Cleaning up old data from deleted accounts.

-The service was originally conceived to be a general-purpose mechanism for connecting users to multiple different Mozilla-run services, and you can see some of the historical context for that original design here and here.
+In practice today, it is only used for connecting to Sync.
+However, the service was originally conceived to be a general-purpose mechanism for connecting users to multiple different Mozilla-run services, and you can see some of the historical context for that original design here and here.

 Tokenserver Crates & Their Purpose